The Bankrate promise

 A rollover IRA is created when you move a retirement account such as a 401(k) or IRA to a new IRA account.
 You “roll” the money from one account to the rollover IRA, and can still take advantage of the tax benefits of an IRA.
 You can establish a rollover IRA at any institution that allows you to do so, and the rollover IRA can be either a traditional IRA or a Roth IRA.
 There’s no limit to the amount of money that can be transferred into a rollover IRA.

 Cons: Like all IRAs, you’ll need to decide how to invest the money, and that may cause problems for some people.
 You should pay special attention to any tax consequences for rolling over your money, because they can be substantial.
-But this is generally only an issue if you’re converting your account type from a traditional IRA or 401(k) to a Roth IRA.
+But this is generally only an issue if you’re converting your account type from a traditional to a Roth version.

-What it means to you: A rollover IRA is a convenient way to move from a 401(k) or an IRA to another IRA account.
-The rollover IRA may be able to improve your financial situation by offering you a chance to change IRA types from traditional to Roth or vice versa.
+What it means to you: A rollover IRA is a convenient way to move from a 401(k) to an IRA.

 The SEP IRA is set up like a traditional IRA, but for small business owners and their employees.
 Only the employer can contribute to this plan, and contributions go into a SEP IRA for each employee rather than a trust fund.
 Self-employed individuals can also set up a SEP IRA.